Asaad al-Shaibani: Syrian transitional government

-On 25 April 2025, al-Shaibani raised the new Syrian flag during a ceremony at the United Nations Headquarters in New York, where he was also scheduled to attend a United Nations Security Council.
+On 29 March 2025, a transitional government was formed, in which al-Shaibani maintained his position.
+On 25 April, al-Shaibani raised the new Syrian flag during a ceremony at the United Nations Headquarters in New York, where he was also scheduled to attend a United Nations Security Council.

-On 15 May 2025, al-Shaibani held a meeting with U.S. Secretary of State Marco Rubio in Antalya, Turkey.
-The meeting took place two days after U.S. President Donald Trump announced his decision to lift sanctions on Syria and initiate the normalization of bilateral relations.
+On 4 November, al-Shaibani decided to reinstate 21 diplomats who had defected from the regime of former President Bashar al-Assad, describing the move as "an important step to restore national competencies."